 When the ignition key is in the ON position, the lamp is checked for proper operation.
-If there are any active codes except for Code 34, the codes are displayed at this time.
+All active codes will be displayed except for code 34.
+The engine must be running to get the speed timing "DIAGNOSTIC" code.

 Note: The "DIAGNOSTIC" lamp will illuminate for five seconds.
 The lamp will stay on if there is an active diagnostic code.